bitmovin/bitmovin-player-react-native/CONTRIBUTING.md

 ./gradlew ktlintFormat
 ```

-You can add a lint check pre-commit hooks by running inside `android` folder:
+You can add a lint check pre-commit hook by running inside `android` folder:

 ```sh
 ./gradlew addKtlintCheckGitPreCommitHook